Buckland-in-the-Moor

 The church is made of stone quarried on the moor.
 The face of the clock spells out "My Dear Mother".
 The baptismal font is Norman, and decorated with leaves and stars.

-Nearby there is a viewpoint called Buckland Beacon where may also be found the 10 Commandment Stones (1282 ft).
+Nearby is a viewpoint called Buckland Beacon, where the Ten Commandment Stones can be found (1282 ft).

 In 1927 the Lord of Buckland Manor, Mr Whitley, learnt that parliament had rejected a proposed revision of the Book of Common Prayer using Jesus' Two Commandments instead of Moses' Ten, at Holy Communion.

 He celebrated by engaging Mr W A Clements, a stonemason from Exeter, to engrave granite stones in situ on Buckland Beacon with the Ten Commandments.
 He started work on 15 December 1927 and completed the job on 14 June 1928.
 Whilst engraving the stones he lived in a cow shed on the site and was supplied each week with a loaf of bread by Mr Whitley.

 In later years Mr Clements said, "Day after day I was on my knees chipping away and I wondered if the originator of the Commandments suffered from an aching back and sore knees as I did".
 A glance at the stones reveals eleven commandments, the eleventh inscribed, "A new commandment I give unto you, that ye love one another.
 John 13 v34."